 How to make pumpkin banana bread

-The first step is to preheat your oven and grease your loaf pan.
+The first step is to preheat your oven and grease or line your loaf pan with parchment.
 Doing this in advance means you can bake your cake right away once you’re done mixing the batter.
+I bake with this gorgeous non-toxic loaf pan from Caraway because the cake releases like butter from the perfect non-stick sides.

 In a large bowl, whisk together the flour, sugar, baking soda, baking powder, spices, and salt.
 In a separate medium bowl, whisk the eggs, then add in the melted butter, mashed bananas, and pumpkin puree.